The Spectator (Indian newspaper)

-The Spectator was an English-language newspaper published from Madras between 1836 and 1859.
-It is the first daily newspaper to be published from the city.
+The Spectator Daily is an Indian English language digital news publication (formerly a weekly compact newspaper) based in Chennai.
+It was first published from Madras (now Chennai) between 1836 and 1859.
+It is the first weekly newspaper to be published from the city.

 History

-The Spectator was founded as a weekly in 1836 with J. Ouchterlony as its first publisher.
+The Spectator Daily was founded as a weekly in 1836 with J. Ouchterlony as its first publisher.
 After him, the newspaper was published by C. Sooboo Moodely and C. M. Pereira.
 The Spectator became a daily newspaper in 1850; it is the first daily English newspaper to be published from Madras.
 The newspaper was purchased by Gantz and Sons and merged with The Madras Times in 1859.
+In 1921, The Madras Times ceased publishing and the rights were taken by The Spectator (India) publishing house.

+The newspaper returned to digital version in early 2023.